 PRO: Exactly!
 Even to deny the rule, you have to depend on it to preserve the meaning of your denial.
-In order to call it 'bunk,' and mean anything, you have to presuppose it.
-Your denial is self-refuting.
-You cannot violate it at will, even when you try.
+In order to call it 'bunk,' and mean anything, you have to presuppose it.6

 Verbal communication of any kind would be impossible if words did not have well-established meanings.